Git Logo

 All in all your Git Branching workflow should resemble this flow: gitworkflow

-1. Forking the upstream repository
+1. Fork the upstream repository

-3. Creating a new branch
+3. Create and switch to a new branch in local copy

 Summary